sky-is-green/Strata-memory/README.md

-# HiveMemory / HiveBench
+# Strata-Memory / HiveBench

 [![CI](https://github.com/sky-is-green/strata-memory/actions/workflows/ci.yml/badge.svg)](https://github.com/sky-is-green/strata-memory/actions/workflows/ci.yml)

-**HiveMemory** is an external, multi-agent context-curation layer for long-horizon LLM conversations.
+**Strata-Memory** is an external, multi-agent context-curation layer for long-horizon LLM conversations.
 It sits between a user and a local LLM backend, filtering, scoring, compressing, and reassembling conversation history into a bounded, high-relevance context window for every turn, so a generative model